 Free Parking near Caesar Palace

-As you can see, there is no free parking at Caesars Palace unless you self-park for one hour or are a Caesars Rewards Member of Seven Stars, Diamond, and Platinum levels.
-You can also get free parking for 3 hours if you have your valid Nevada driver’s license.
+As you can see, there is no free parking at Caesars Palace unless you are a Seven Stars, Diamond, or Platinum Caesars Rewards Member.
+You can also get free parking for 3 hours if you have a valid Nevada driver’s license.

 In case you are looking for places to park for free near Caesars Palace on the Las Vegas Strip, then these are your options: